-Protocol on joint activity to promote apprenticeships
+Protocol on joint activity to promote apprenticeships (introduced in 2014)

-The parties agree jointly to implement an activity to promote apprenticeships.
+The parties to the collective agreement agree jointly to implement an activity to promote apprenticeships.
 The activity will help create attention on the education of both young people as well as adults as competent skilled workers and thereby ensure access to qualified skilled employees for the enterprises of the industry in future.
 For example, the activity could be in the form of an apprenticeship campaign.
-The parties assess that a campaign should be seen in the context of the other initiatives in apprenticeship-promoting activities.
-The parties therefore agree that initially a project is to be prepared between the parties to perform a detailed analysis of a joint activity for the promotion of apprenticeships.
+The parties to the collective agreement assess that a campaign should be seen in the context of the other initiatives in apprenticeship-promoting activities.
+The parties to the collective agreement therefore agree that initially a project is to be prepared between the parties to perform a detailed analysis of a joint activity for the promotion of apprenticeships.

-The parties agree that the costs for the project and the joint activity for promoting apprenticeships are to be financed through the Meat and Food Industry Education and Cooperation.
+The parties to the collective agreement agree that the costs for the project and the joint activity for promoting apprenticeships are to be financed through the Meat and Food Industry Education and Cooperation Fund.

-Protocol on implementation of the Danish Act on Equal Pay to Men and Women etc.
+Protocol on implementation of the Danish Act on Equal Pay to Men and Women etc. (introduced in 2010)